Youmna-Younis/VD-GP/README.md

 ## Acknowledgments
 We extend our gratitude to the team members, supervisors, and contributors who have been instrumental in the development of this violence detection system.

----

-Replace `path/to/...` with the actual paths to your images.
-This section showcases the UI design elements and helps users understand the interface and functionality visually.